4-IA/4-IA/README.md

     </td>
   </tr>
 </table>
-Telegram Group Bot - A stop-limit order triggers a limit order once the stop price is reached, allowing you to control the minimum or maximum price at which the trade executes
+A stop-limit order triggers a limit order once the stop price is reached, allowing you to control the minimum or maximum price at which the trade executes

 ---